Engee documentation

 Yes

-# Phase offset source — phase shift setting method
+# Phase offset source — the method of setting the phase shift

 Specify via dialog | Input port